 | Where | Milford Haven, Pembrokeshire, Wales |

-Supervised by Arcadis, work comprised the design, manufacture, delivery, testing and installation of a new 70-metre by 4-metre heavy-duty pontoon, designed to provide a robust, future-ready platform to support the port’s growing operational needs.
+Supervised by Arcadis, work comprised the design, manufacture, delivery, testing and installation of a new 70-metre by 4-metre heavy-duty pontoon, designed to provide a robust, future-ready platform to support the Port’s growing operational needs.

 Complementing this is a newly constructed 33-metre gangway, replacing the existing structure to improve accessibility, safety and efficiency for users at all states of the tide.